amitsingh6391/News-app-in-flutter/README.md

-# Railway app in flutter
+#News app in flutter

-Inside this app we can fetch the live train status by using train number and we chek the pnr status by using public api
+Inside this app we can fetch the latest news according to category
 ## Getting Started

 This project is a starting point for a Flutter application.